mojaloop/reference-architecture-doc/docs/boundedContexts/security/index.md

 | **AuthZ** | Authorization module.
 Requires JWT and certificate (public key).
 Verifies JWT ROLES and signature  |
 | **JWT** | JSON Web Token.
 Returned after a successful user authentication.
 Contains user details, ROLES and signature.   |
 | **KMS** | Key Management System.
 Manages cryptographic keys lifecycle (definition, creation and retirement).
 It is part of the Cyrpto subsystem |

-## Overview

-The protocol is request and response based, and the used transport protocol is secure Hypertext Transfer Protocol Secure (HTTPS).
-All services use the HTTP POST and GET methods.
-Both the request and response bodies are encoded in JSON-formatted text.

 ## Use Cases